Thompson questionable for Game 3, Looney out indefinitely

 In addition, backup big man Kevon Looney suffered a non-displaced cartilage fracture on the right side of his ribcage and will be out indefinitely.
 That’s a hit to the two-time defending champions’ depth at center, making the March signing of Andrew Bogut all the more important — along with the return of DeMarcus Cousins from a torn left quadriceps muscle.

-The teams said both Thompson and Looney underwent MRI exams Monday once back in the Bay Area.
+The team said both Thompson and Looney underwent MRI exams Monday once back in the Bay Area.

+“Klay said he’ll be fine, but Klay could be half dead and he would say he would be fine.
+We’ll see,” coach Steve Kerr said after the game.
+“He pulled his hamstring.
+He thinks it is minor, so I don’t know what that means going forward.”

-Thompson left at the 7:59 mark of the fourth quarter in Sunday night’s 109-104 victory that evened the best-of-seven Finals at one game apiece.
+Thompson, averaging 19.5 points this postseason and 23 in the two finals games, left at the 7:59 mark of the fourth quarter in Sunday night’s 109-104 victory that evened the best-of-seven finals at one game apiece.
+He hobbled around afterward with an ice bag on the leg.

 Looney didn’t play at all in the second half.
+He was averaging 7.2 points and 4.6 rebounds during the playoffs.

+Kevin Durant has missed the last seven games and was yet to take part in a formal practice, something he needs to do before returning from a strained right calf.
+The Warriors are scheduled to practice Tuesday at Oracle Arena, so that could be Durant’s opportunity to test the leg.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports